Modal Cobalt-8 ► 150 custom sounds

 Number 4 – Build quality.
 The keyboard is sturdy, the knobs and buttons are comfortable and precise.
 Thank God the company used a color different than black, gray or white for the front panel.
 Argon (the chemical element) is colorless so I can’t blame Modal for their choice of gloomy-gray, but cobalt (the chemical element) is blue so the synth could not have turned out any other way;) BTW, there’s too many dark synths – we need more colors in the synth world.

 Number 5 – The price.
 There are not that many full-sized, knobby VA synths with aftertouch for that money.
 If we make a comparison in terms of features / potential, we’ll have to come to the realization that either the Cobalt-8 should cost twice as much as it costs now, or the UDO Super-6 (the British competitor) should cost half of its current price.
 Right now the Super-6 costs 4 times as much as the Cobalt-8.
-Truth needs to be said that UDO sounds superb to the point of being unsurpassable, and maybe this is what you’re paying for when you buy the Super-6.
+Truth needs to be said that UDO sounds superb to the point of being unsurpassed, and maybe this is what you’re paying for when you buy the Super-6.
 Modals can also sound top-notch, but they represent a different type of “vibe” with their sound.

 COBALT V 2.0 – THINGS I DON’T LIKE